Powerlearnproject/se-assignment-5-Sleemcoder/README.md

    - Outline the steps to set up and start debugging a simple program in VS Code.
 What are some key debugging features available in VS Code?

+   ANSWER

+   Setting Up and Starting Debugging in VS Code

+1. Install VS Code and Necessary Extensions
+   Download and Install VS Code: VS Code Download Install Language-Specific Extensions: Depending on the programming language, install the appropriate extension (e.g., Python, JavaScript, C++).
+1. Open or Create a Project
+   Open a Folder: Open VS Code, click on File > Open Folder, and select your project folder.
+   Create a New File: If starting from scratch, create a new file (e.g., main.py for Python or app.js for JavaScript) in your project folder.
+1. Write a Simple Program
+   For example, a simple Python program (main.py):

+python
+Copy code
+def add(a, b):
+return a + b

+result = add(3, 5)
+print(f"The result is {result}") 4.
+Configure the Debugger Open the Debug Panel: Click on the debug icon in the Activity Bar on the side of VS Code.
+Create a Debug Configuration: Click on the gear icon at the top of the Debug panel to create a launch.json file.
+For Python, a basic launch.json might look like this: json
+Copy code
+{
+"version": "0.2.0",
+"configurations": [
+{
+"name": "Python: Current File",
+"type": "python",
+"request": "launch",
+"program": "${file}",
+"console": "integratedTerminal"
+}
+]
+}
+For JavaScript (Node.js), a basic launch.json might look like this: json
+Copy code
+{
+"version": "0.2.0",
+"configurations": [
+{
+"type": "node",
+"request": "launch",
+"name": "Launch Program",
+"program": "${workspaceFolder}/app.js"
+}
+]
+} 5.
+Set Breakpoints
+Set Breakpoints: Click in the gutter to the left of the line numbers in your code to set breakpoints where you want the execution to pause.
+6. Start Debugging
+Launch the Debugger: In the Debug panel, select the configuration you created (e.g., Python: Current File or Launch Program) and click the green play button.
+Key Debugging Features in VS Code
+Breakpoints: Allows you to pause execution at specific lines of code to inspect variables and program state.
+Watch Expressions: Lets you monitor the value of variables or expressions over time.
+Call Stack: Shows the call stack at any point in the execution to help trace the flow of your program.
+Variable Inspection: Hover over variables in the editor to see their current value, or use the Variables pane in the Debug panel.
+Step Through Code:
+Step Over (F10): Executes the next line of code, but doesn't step into functions.
+Step Into (F11): Steps into the function calls on the current line.
+Step Out (Shift+F11): Steps out of the current function.
+Conditional Breakpoints: Set breakpoints that only trigger when a specific condition is met.
+Right-click on a breakpoint and select Edit Breakpoint to add a condition.
+Debug Console: Evaluate expressions and execute commands within the context of your paused program.
+Integrated Terminal: Run and debug your programs directly from the VS Code terminal.
+Example Debugging Session
+Set a Breakpoint: In main.py, set a breakpoint on result = add(3, 5).
+Start Debugging: Click the green play button with the Python: Current File configuration selected.
+Inspect Variables: When the execution pauses at the breakpoint, hover over a and b to see their values.
+Step Over: Press F10 to step over to the next line (print(f"The result is {result}")).
+Continue Execution: Press F5 to continue execution until the next breakpoint or the end of the program.
+By following these steps and utilizing these features, you can effectively debug your programs in VS Code

 10. Using Source Control:
     - How can users integrate Git with VS Code for version control?
 Describe the process of initializing a repository, making commits, and pushing changes to GitHub.